-As with custom Dockerfile Base environments, you can select a Base environment to extend and add additional commands in the Dockerfile text area.
-Use the Upload TAR button to submit context files referenced in your Dockerfile.
+As with custom Dockerfile Base environments, you can select a Base environment to extend and additional commands in the Dockerfile text area.
+Use the Upload .tar button to submit context files referenced in your Dockerfile.

 Next you must select the tool environments that you want to build to make available to users.
-In general, it's good to build as many of these as makes sense for the packages you've installed.
-For example, if your environment contains only Python 3 and various Python packages, it makes sense to build Jupyter, Deployed API, and Script Run but not RStudio or Shiny for RStudio.
+In general, it's good to build as many of these as makes sense for the packages that you've installed.
+For example, if your environment contains Python 3 and various Python packages, it makes sense to build Jupyter, Deployed API, and Script Run.
 If your environment has a mixture of both Python and R packages, it makes sense to build all available tools.
-Any tools not selected at this stage can be added once the environment has been built.